Priyanshu19Mishra/Current-Mood-Detection/README.md

 Above python file named as "Psychology Part 1", explores and implement the same part of the research that goes on to integrate different datasets into a single dataset.

 There are many different ways to implement the research on the current mood detection.
 Looking at the type of data, that is textual data, I have implemented the research using the GRU architecture.
 The file for the same has been added.
+Processing different sequence of data through GRU, as GRUs are well know for their working over the sequence of the textual data.
+The performance matrix of the GRU has been shared in the added files of the repository.